paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-061-uniform-relocation-assistance-and-real-property-acquisition-policies-for-federal-and-federally-assisted-programs.md

 <a id="section-4605"></a>
 ## § 4605.
 Displaced persons not eligible for assistance
-**(a) In general** Except as provided in subsection (c) of this section, a displaced person shall not be eligible to receive relocation payments or any other assistance under this chapter if the displaced person is an alien not lawfully present in the United States.
+**(a) In general** Except as provided in subsection (c), a displaced person shall not be eligible to receive relocation payments or any other assistance under this chapter if the displaced person is an alien not lawfully present in the United States.

 **(b) Determinations of eligibility**

-(1) **Promulgation of regulations** — Not later than 1 year after November 21, 1997, after providing notice and an opportunity for public comment, the head of the lead agency shall promulgate regulations to carry out subsection (a) of this section.
+(1) **Promulgation of regulations** — Not later than 1 year after November 21, 1997, after providing notice and an opportunity for public comment, the head of the lead agency shall promulgate regulations to carry out subsection (a).

 (2) **Contents of regulations** — Regulations promulgated under paragraph (1) shall—